msavinash/chat-chat/README.md

 ## Overview

-A RAG-based AI search app for private chats data.
-This project uses RAGs to infer from private chat data that general LLMs are not  trained on without any fine-tuning.
-Uses FAISS vector store, HuggingFaceEmbeddings(model_name="all-MiniLM-L6-v2") for embedding LLM and Google PaLM 2 LLM for inference.
+This project is a RAG-based AI search application designed for analyzing private chat data.
+By utilizing Retrieval-Augmented Generative (RAG) models, the system can get insights from private conversations, which conventional Large Language Models (LLMs) lack training on, all without requiring significant resources for fine-tuning.
+The application uses [FAISS](https://github.com/facebookresearch/faiss) for vector storage, HuggingFaceEmbeddings with "all-MiniLM-L6-v2" model for semantic LLM embedding, with Google PaLM 2 LLM for inference.

 ## Functionality

-- Upload a chat conversation file as ".txt"
+- Upload a chat conversation file in ".txt" format.
-- Chat with an AI model based on information in the conversation file
+- Interact with an AI model based on the information in the conversation file.

 ## Motivation

-- Wanted to try out RAGs.
-What is an accessible source of information that LLMs are definitely not trained on?
-Personal conversations.
+- **Exploration of RAGs:** Utilizing RAGs presented an opportunity to delve into areas where conventional LLMs lack training, such as personal conversations.
-- WhatsApp allows exporting chats as a text file
+- **Accessibility of Data:** Platforms like WhatsApp facilitate the export of chat data as text files.
-- Building an app  that can use this information to answer queries
+- **Application Development:** The aim was to develop and deploy an application capable of leveraging this data to respond to user queries effectively.

 ## Demo
-You can check out the app [here](https://rag-chat-seven.vercel.app/)
+Explore the RagChat application [here](https://rag-chat-seven.vercel.app/)

 https://github.com/msavinash/rag-chat/assets/73682349/e4f34323-2e75-40eb-9c35-b4eb0ea485c6